 This website is intended as a small online portfolio containing samples of series work, mostly paintings and drawings, but also some non-series work, sculpture and photography.

 After a 1989 wilderness trip to the Arctic floe edge restored her artistic muse, she returned to formal fine art study for 3 years and began the series work shown in this portfolio in her studio in Toronto's Mirvish Village.

 The Lennox street studio, which she converted to Hartman Studio Gallery for exhibits, was her base for over 15 years.
 She co-founded the annual Bathurst Annex Studio Tour which ran until 2004 and regularly hosted interactive exhibits as part of Toronto's Artsweek Festival until it ended in 2005.
 Her paintings were exhibited in Barcelona in 2003 and in Florence in 2005, and in 2006, in Yorkville as part of Toronto's inaugural nuit blanche.

-Photography continues to inspire her thematic work, as well as the concept of 'self' and 'identity' in the tethered world of technology.
+Photography inspires her thematic work, as well as the concept of 'self' and 'identity' in the tethered world of technology.